Theodus/go-transpiler/README.md

 ## More information on TARDIS Go

-Check out the Github repository at https://github.com/tardisgo/tardisgo or the website at https://tardisgo.github.io
+Check out the GitHub repository at https://github.com/tardisgo/tardisgo or the website at https://tardisgo.github.io

 ## More information on GopherJS

-Check out the Github repository at https://github.com/gopherjs/gopherjs
+Check out the GitHub repository at https://github.com/gopherjs/gopherjs

 ## License